tsoithomas/FinessePay/README.md

 # FinessePay
 This is a proof-of-concept demo of a P2P payment mobile app which I completed as a project for the course COMP7300 Financial Technology of the program MSc in Data Analytics and Artificial Intelligence at Hong Kong Baptist University.

+The app is implemented with Flask, Python and MySQL.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Functions](#functions)